 Last year I celebrated my 35th birthday while on a plane to Bangkok.
 I barely noticed, and the other passengers certainly didn’t notice.
 While surviving another year on this planet is a feat in itself, today is even more special: the anniversary of the start of my new life, a second chance that I am thankful for every day when I wake up.

-January 28, 2006 — five years ago today — I landed in Bangkok with a rucksack, a one-way ticket, and no bloody idea what I was doing.
+January 28, 2006 — five years ago today — I landed in Bangkok with a rucksack on a one-way ticket and no bloody idea what I was doing.
 I experienced Khao San Road for the first time.
 It was a learning experience (also known as a disaster).
 My first time out of the U.S., I was green, a newbie, an FNG as army guys affectionately call them.

 Well, I still have no bloody idea what I am doing, but I can tell you — as can the new wrinkles on my face — that the last five years have been one hell of a ride!